Bundesliga: Bayern Munich edge out Hertha in sub-zero Berlin | DW | 05.02.2021

 Bayern Munich slugged out another Bundesliga win in sub-zero temperatures against Hertha Berlin.
-They left immediately for Qatar to compete in the Club World Cup, and the change in climate may just make them stronger.
+Afterwards, they left for Qatar to compete in the Club World Cup, and the change in climate may just make them stronger.

 Everything stings that little bit more when the temperature dips below freezing.
 Muscles cramp up, bones start to ache and crunching tackles leave their mark.